-The James C. Hormel Gay and Lesbian Center (the Center) is devoted to collecting, preserving, and providing access to material on all aspects of the lesbian, gay, bisexual and transgender experience.
-The collection is national and international in scope though its primary focus is Northern California.
-The Center also mounts exhibits and sponsors programs, often in collaboration with other library departments, as well as with community organizations and individuals.
+The James C. Hormel LGBTQIA Center is dedicated to collecting, preserving, and providing access to materials on all aspects of the lesbian, gay, bisexual, transgender, queer, questioning and ally experience.
+While national and international in scope, the primary focus of the collection is Northern California and the San Francisco Bay Area.
+Most of the collection is in English.

-The Center actively collects materials in a variety of formats including books, periodicals and serials, directories, manuscripts, photographs, films, video- and audio- recordings (music and spoken word).
+The Center actively collects materials in a variety of formats including books, periodicals and serials, directories, manuscripts, photographs, films, and video and audio recordings.
 Some archival collections contain other formats such as matchbooks, buttons, T-shirts, posters, bar cards, trophies and flyers.

-The Center's noncirculating collection of GLBT-related audiovisual formats include film, video, LPs, cassettes, and compact discs.
-This material is available through the San Francisco History Center on the Main Library's 6th floor.
-The video collection includes a broad range of films, including documentaries, feature films, shorts, and television programs depicting the GLBT community.
-A special emphasis is placed on films distributed by Frameline, as well as the works of Bay Area film makers This growing collection includes audiobooks (often read by the author), feature films, documentaries, and comedy and musical recordings by historical and contemporary artists.
-There may be circulating copies of these materials in the library's collection.
+The Center's non-circulating collection of LGBTQIA-related audiovisual items are available through the San Francisco History Center on the Main Library's 6th floor.
+The film/video collection includes documentaries, feature films, shorts, and television programs depicting the LGBTQIA community.
+Special emphasis is placed on films distributed by Frameline, as well as the works of Bay Area film makers.
+This growing collection includes audiobooks (often read by the author), and comedy and musical recordings by historical and contemporary artists.
+There may be circulating copies of these materials in the Library's collection.

-The Center collects unpublished materials such as personal papers, organizational records, flyers and other important documents chronicling the history of the GLBT community in Northern California.
-Selected collections of the Gay, Lesbian, Bisexual, Transgender Historical Society are currently housed in the San Francisco History Center to facilitate public access and research use.
+The Center collects unpublished materials such as personal papers, organizational records, flyers and other important documents chronicling the history of the LGBTQIA communities in Northern California.
+Selected collections of the Gay, Lesbian, Bisexual, Transgender Historical Society are currently on deposit in the San Francisco History Center to facilitate public access and research use.